vtex-apps/rfcs/Menu.md

 }
 ```

-In this case, using the CMS the user would see a structure similar structure to (some items were omited):
+In this case, using the CMS the user would see a structure similar structure to (some items were omitted):

 ```
 Header